graviton-browser/graviton-browser/website/source/online-update.rst

 Update security
 ---------------

+Updates take two forms.

-Updates take the form of a platform specific JAR file, which is unpacked to the target directory by the update process itself.
+On macOS and Linux, it is a platform specific JAR file that's unpacked to the target directory by the update process itself.
 It is not a platform specific installer.
 Tasks that are needed will have to be done on first-run (identified by an old or missing ``last-run-version`` file).
 The JAR does not contain class files.
 Instead we use it only for its signing capability.